antoniodecinque99/computational_intelligence42/lab1/README.md

 ---

-The algorithm is starting by picking the longest list as a starting point.
+The algorithm is starting by picking the longest list as a starting point (i.e. the first list in the ordered list of lists).

 At this, point the solution is `sol = [0, 3, 4, 7, 9]`.
 From now on, the algorithm will look for the most promising lists to add.